 If your business was hit by an outage, you’d still be able to access applications such as email, SQL and business productivity software.
 There are built-in security protocols and data encryption here, too, so you don’t have to worry about information getting into the wrong hands.

 A neat and streamlined system

-Carbonite Server Backup, as the name suggests, will let you recover files and entire systems with the click of a button.
+As the name suggests, Carbonite Server Backup will let you recover files and entire systems with the click of a button.
 The great thing about this solution is that it’s so flexible.
 You have the option to backup anything from a file to a whole business application, either locally or to the cloud – or indeed both.
 Carbonite can protect system state, OS, applications, files and settings in one pass.